wolfberryllc/MetaIoT-Cloud/README.md

 We've developed an innovative sensor-driven application called Planter AI, which combines Raspberry Pi, Arduino, Unity, Firebase, and Google Cloud to help developers prototype and publish their apps quickly and easily.

-Using Python APIs, we are able to store data collected from the Raspberry Pi into Google Firebase.
+Using Python APIs, you are able to store data collected from the Raspberry Pi into Google Firebase.
 This data is then collected from Firebase and displayed in Unity for a mobile application, and can be accessed through a static IP address.

 ### Accounts Needed